pdf/kodi-callback-daemon/README.md

 }
 ```

-#### Player.OnPlay
+#### Player.OnPlay, Player.OnPause, Player.OnStop
-The `Player.OnPlay` notification has one additional, optional property available to callbacks: `types`.
-This property may contain an array of item types sent with Kodi notifications with this method.
+The `Player.OnPlay`, `Player.OnPause` and `Player.OnStop` notifications have one additional, optional property available to callbacks: `types`.
+This property may contain an array of item types sent with Kodi notifications for this method.
 At the time of writing, these types are `["movie", "episode", "song"]`.
 Callbacks with a `types` property will only execute if the played media type matches one of the listed types in the callback.
-Callbacks with no `types` property are always executed on `Player.OnPlay` notifications.
+Callbacks with no `types` property are always executed on receiving these notifications.
 The following example increases Hyperion saturation/value, and decreases gamma compensation for music so that visualizations produce punchy lighting effects, and conversely sets much more sedate values for video types.
 It also executes a `clear` command on channel 86 when any media is played (`types` is omitted).

 ```json
 {